HobbyChop/PadMe-DS/README.md

 sound in real time, and let the built-in bass and sparkle generators fill out an evolving, atmospheric track.
 It also works as a deep MIDI and CC controller.

-Runs on real DS hardware from a flashcart, and in DS emulators.
+Runs on real DS hardware from a flashcart.
 MIDI features use the **mDS slot-2 MIDI cart**.

 > A free **demo** version is available.
 Features that the demo leaves out are